Responsible hosting in Dubai

 We encourage hosts to think carefully about their responsibilities.
 All hosts are responsible for ensuring that their activities comply with local legislation and regulation.
 Hosting offers rich experiences, but it comes with a certain level of commitment.
 In addition to the Hospitality Standards, here are some ways you can be a responsible host.*

-The Regulations also require hosts to make a first aid kit easily available.
+The Guide also require hosts to make a first aid kit easily available.

 We are providing the links and suggestions below to get you started.
 We need to be clear: this information is not legal advice – it is only a starting point for your research.
 We have not independently verified the links provided, so even when a website or guide is provided by a government agency, you should confirm its accuracy.

 You are obliged to comply with Dubai fire safety laws and regulations.
-You should also provide fire safety equipment including fire extinguisher, fire blanket, gloves and a torch (with batteries).
+The Guide requires that you should also provide fire safety equipment including fire extinguisher, fire blanket, gloves and a torch (with batteries).

 Your local fire service is responsible for enforcing the fire safety laws and in some cases Dubai Civil Defence, Dubai Municipality and/or Dubai Tourism (DTCM) may want to inspect your property to make sure that it is safe for your guests.